Wiznet/SNMP_LPC11E36_LPCXpresso/README.md

 </p>

 ## How to Use
+This library supports only SNMP version 1.
+Supports PDU as follows. (will be updated)
+  - GetRequest-PDU
+  - GetNextRequest-PDU
+  - GetResponse-PDU
+  - SetRequest-PDU
+  - SNMPv1-Trap-PDU

 The SNMP agent library is roughly composed of the following functions.

 - snmpd_init(): Handle the SNMP agent daemon initialization